For students starting at St Antony's in September/October 2013

 We are delighted that you will soon be arriving to start your University of Oxford graduate course as a member of St Antony's College.
 Congratulations again on being admitted!

 Above: St Antony's College from the main entrance on Woodstock Road.
-The College name on the door is very small and easy to miss - see close up below.

 You will also be able to find your pigeonhole, a named slot where any post/mail for you will be placed.